hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 ## Background

 Before Hazelcast Platform 5.4, Jet job was always deployed to all data members, specifically all non-lite members.
-If some DAG vertex isn’t using all members, it creates no-op processors on the rest, but Jet still creates queues to/from those vertices and starts the processors, even though it completes immediately and the queues are closed with a `DONE_ITEM`.
+If some DAG vertex is not using all members, it creates no-op processors on others and Jet still creates queues to/from those vertices and starts the processors, even though it completes immediately and the queues are closed with a `DONE_ITEM`.
-If some member isn’t used at all, the DAG is still deployed to it, and the coordinator has to send `InitExecutionOperation` to it and wait for the completion.
-Even though the processors are no-op, or have no data to process, it’s an unnecessary overhead, which becomes noticeable in very small batch jobs and/or large clusters due to serial transmission.
+If some member is not used at all, the DAG is still deployed to it, and the coordinator has to send `InitExecutionOperation` to it and wait for the completion.
+Even though the processors are no-op, or have no data to process, it is an unnecessary overhead, which becomes noticeable in very small batch jobs and/or large clusters due to serial transmission.

 ## Terminology

-- Member pruning - prevent cluster members without requested data on board from involving in job execution;
+- Member pruning - prevent cluster members which to not own requested data from being involved in job execution
-- Processor pruning - eliminate redundant stage processor creation;
+- Processor pruning - eliminate redundant stage processor creation
-- (IMap) Partition pruning - extract partition condition and assign only required partition to be read by `ReadMapOrCacheP`;
+- (IMap) Partition pruning - extract partition condition and assign only required partition to be read by `ReadMapOrCacheP`

 ## Goals

-The goals of that initiative is corresponding with items enumerated in 'Terminology' section :
+The goals of that initiative is corresponding with items enumerated in 'Terminology' section:

 - deploy a job only on members which contain required partitions.
 - prune processors which are not required for job execution - e.g, their input processor doesn't produce data and